 - Do I have to use blanched almond flour?

 You can use almond meal if you don’t mind the little bits of almond skin in your cookies.
 Hazelnut meal would also probably work but I think that’s a weird flavor combination with the lemon.
+And if you’re wondering what else to make with almond flour, check out these awesome Keto Cheesecake Cookies!

 - Can I use something instead of coconut flour?